dk19999/dynamic-form-generator/README.md

 Description
 -----------

 This React-based application handles dynamic forms with various field types including text inputs, text areas, dropdowns, checkboxes, and radio buttons.
 It features custom hooks for state management and modularity.
+We can save our form config which gets stored in localStorage as JSON for persisting our configs.

 Features
 --------